Hybrid divide-and-conquer approach for tree search algorithms: Discussion

-Using the same methods we provided for $s$-implication with advice for bounded-index width formulas, we can also provide equally space efficient algorithms for space efficient unit-resolution-with-advice for the same set of formulas.
-The same can be generalized for the pure literal rule as well.
-As stated earlied, we can implement all these algorithms in the quantum backtracking setting, achieving speed-ups in terms of the tree size, whereas branching number just determines the space complexity.
+As stated earlier, we can implement all these algorithms in the quantum backtracking setting, achieving speed-ups in terms of the tree size, whereas branching number just determines the space complexity.
 In this case, we could employ the quantum algorithm earlier, depending not on the natural instance size, but rather, on the number of branches like in PPSZ.
 However, the problem is that in the case of DPLL we have no meaningful upper bounds on the needed advice size.
 This can cause false negatives: if the quantum algorithm is utilized too early, we will run out of advice even if there exists a path to a satisfying assignment.

 Since running the search still constitutes an exponential effort (in the advice string size), we cannot simply run the algorithm at each vertex of the tree.
 Nonetheless, this approach may offer a path to viable heuristic for the classes of formulas where we have a reasonable upper bound on the number of branches, or additional information on the tree structure -- since DPLL is predominantly a heuristic method, such a result is fitting.

 We end our discussion on the hybrid method for DPLL by considering an additional constraint: real world considerations, specifically that all the run-times are polynomially bounded.